deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14649/index.md

 ![](charts/charts_33_1.png "🔼 Figure 10: Convergence of EvoPress for 2.25 bit quantization on Llama-3.1-8B (left) and 3 bit quantization on Llama-3-8B (right).")

-> 🔼 The chart displays the convergence speed of EvoPress for 2.25-bit and 3-bit quantization on Llama-3.1-8B and Llama-3-8B, respectively, showing the perplexity and KL-divergence values over generations.
+> 🔼 The chart displays the convergence of EvoPress for 2.25-bit and 3-bit quantization on Llama-3.1-8B and Llama-3-8B, respectively, showing perplexity and KL-divergence over generations.
 > <details>
 > <summary>read the caption</summary>
 > Figure 10: Convergence of EvoPress for 2.25 bit quantization on Llama-3.1-8B (left) and 3 bit quantization on Llama-3-8B (right).